AMWA-TV/bcp-003/security-proposal.md

 ### TLS Versions

-The TLS protocol has four versions.
-TLS 1.0 and 1.1 are deprecated, and should not be used by NMOS API implementations.
-TLS 1.2 is currently in wide usage and is secure, providing it is correctly configured.
+Implementations SHALL support TLS 1.2.
+This version is currently in wide usage and is secure, providing it is correctly configured.

-TLS 1.2 SHALL be supported when using TLS with the NMOS APIs.
-TLS 1.3 is currently a proposed draft which is expected to be published at some point during 2018.
-Once published use of TLS 1.3 will be best security practice, and implementers of NMOS APIs and client should be ready to support it.
+Implementations SHALL NOT use TLS 1.0 and 1.1, which are deprecated.

-Note that in the past the SSL protocol has been used to secure HTTP traffic.
-No version of SSL is considered secure.
+TLS 1.3 is currently a proposed draft which is expected to be published during 2018.
+Once published use of TLS 1.3 will be best security practice, and this proposal will be updated.
+NMOS implementers are advised to prepare for it.

-SSL SHALL NOT be used to secure NMOS API implementations.
+Implementations SHALL NOT use SSL.
+Although the SSL protocol has previously been used to secure HTTP traffic, no version of SSL is now considered secure.

 ### TLS 1.2 Cipher Suites

-TLS allows several different cipher suites; interoperability requires the server and client to support at least one common suite, which needs to be sufficiently secure.
+TLS allows several different cipher suites;

-This section applies to implementations of NMOS APIS using TLS 1.2.
+interoperability requires the server and client to support at least one common suite, which needs to be sufficiently secure.

-This section will be updated when TLS 1.3 is published.
+This section applies to implementations using TLS 1.2.
+It will be updated when TLS 1.3 is published.

 All servers and clients SHALL support this cipher suite: